-To assist the inspection and for treatment, it may be necessary to insert further instruments through 1 or 2 further 1 cm cuts.
-In addition, a vaginal examination and womb manipulation will also be required.
+To assist the inspection and for treatment, it may be necessary to make 1 or 2 more 1 cm cuts to insert further instruments into your tummy

-At the end of the operation the medical gas will be released and the small cuts closed using a dissolvable stitch.
+At the end of the operation the medical gas will be released and the small cuts closed using dissolvable stitches.
 If a nonabsorbable stitch is used, it can be removed after 5 days to speed up healing.